01

 Housing

-Class I Div 1 Groups C and D; Class II Div 1 Groups E, F, G
+Class I Div 1 Groups C & D; Class II Div 1 Groups E, F, G

 Calibration Features

-Zero, Span, Cal potentiometers; invert switch; test points (TP1 / TP2)
+Zero, Span, and Cal potentiometers; invert switch; built-in test points (TP1/TP2)

 Optional Accessories